 Well, there is a new way for folks across the country to contribute.

-On Thursday, Team Canada’s official charitable organization – the Canadian Olympic Foundation – launched a new fundraising campaign, 5to8.
+Team Canada’s official charitable organization – the Canadian Olympic Foundation – launched a new fundraising campaign, 5to8.
 The campaign gets its name from the fact that the athletes who will benefit from the funding are about five to eight years away from standing on an Olympic podium.